 - Cultural, Scientific, Sporting, or Media (Class IV) visas: This option only applies to nonnationals who work in the specific fields listed.

-What You Need to Obtain a Timor-Leste Work Visa
+Requirements to Obtain Timor-Leste Work Visas

 As a nonnational, you will need to provide some key documentation as part of the Timor-Leste work visa application: